 Trover Saves the Universe is the funniest game I’ve played all year, both in and out of VR.
 I think it’s the first time in a while where I’ve laughed so hard I almost cried whilst wearing my headset.
 The narrative is brilliant, with its simple plot that has been twisted into something so much more thanks to the comedic genius, Justin Roiland.
 Although you can play the entire game in both VR and Flat-mode, VR adds a whole new level onto the immersion as you take the place of the silent ‘Chairtagonist’ in your quest to save the world with your purple slave.
 This is a ‘must buy’ for everyone who owns a PS4 or PC.

-If you’re looking for a game which will make you laugh, cringe and slightly dirty, then Trover Saves the Universe is the game for you!
+If you’re looking for a game that will make you laugh, cringe and slightly dirty, then Trover Saves the Universe is the game for you!
 Although it’s packed with a ‘Censored’ mode, I’d probably not recommend younger kids play the game, thanks to some words slipping through and the imagery in some scenes.
 Although, if you’re technically an adult but mentally a bit childish and/or immature – grab the game and go nuts with it!

 Trover Saves the Universe£24.99